qiyao-pan/qiyao-pan.github.io/index.md

 - **[Aug.
 2025]** I presented my paper at ASA Annual Meeting in Chicago.
 - **[July 2025]** I am elected as Student Representative of the ASA Asia and Asian America Section.
-- **[Apr.
-2025]** I served as a session chair and presented two co-authored posters at PAA Annual Meeting in Washington, DC.